 I reckon that if you want to explore the countryside, small towns and villages around Edinburgh in Scotland, you really need a car.
 Public transport can be expensive and/or infrequent.
 Having your own transport makes you much more flexible with timings and if you are enjoying a location/attration, you can stay for longer than planned.
 Plus you can carry a lot more gear with you e.g. a picnic and change of clothes for the four seasons in a day which you may encounter.

-Highland cattle & calves at Paxton House in the Scottish Borders
+Highland cows & calves at Paxton House in the Scottish Borders

 Here are my suggested itineraries for three day trips by car from Edinburgh.